blockchain-certificates/blockcerts-verifier/README.md

   ```html
   <blockcerts-verifier show-metadata></blockcerts-verifier>
   ```
 - `src`: (String. default: `''`).
-Allows loading an initial record with no further actions required. `src` can be either an absolute URL, or a relative path.
+Allows loading an initial record with no further actions required. `src` can be either an absolute URL, a relative path or a stringified certificate definition.

   Example: